Hungry Healthy Happy

 • Put 1 Leek, 1 Carrot, 8 Button mushrooms and 1 Red bell pepper into the pan.
 Cook gently for 3-4 minutes.

-• Add 400 g Chopped tomatoes, 2 tablespoon Tomato puree, 0.5 teaspoon Dried thyme, 0.5 teaspoon Dried oregano, 0.5 teaspoon Paprika, 1 teaspoon Dijon mustard, 1 tablespoon Worcestershire sauce, 100 ml Boiling water, 1 Chicken stock pot and 1 pinch Sea salt and black pepper.
+• Add 400 g Chopped tomatoes, 2 tablespoon Tomato puree, 0.5 teaspoon Dried thyme, 0.5 teaspoon Dried oregano, 0.5 teaspoon Paprika, 1 teaspoon Dijon mustard, 1 tablespoon Worcestershire sauce, 100 ml Boiling water, 1 Chicken stock pot and 1 pinch Sea salt and ground black pepper.
 Simmer for 2 minutes.

 • Add the cooked sausages, 235 g Cannellini beans and 70 g Spring greens.